Connection and Support is Vital - Especially During the Holidays

 Gift Ideas for Cancer Survivors

 Want to buy a gift for your loved one with cancer but aren’t sure what to get?
-Check out Carebetter and Love Her Hug Her for a range of curated items and care packages.
-Both organizations were founded by cancer survivors who understand the challenges of the cancer experience and the items that brought them comfort.
+Check out WeGotThis, Carebetter, Love Her Hug Her for an easy to use registry as well as a range of curated items and care packages.
+These amazing organizations were founded by cancer survivors who understand the challenges of the cancer experience and the items that brought them comfort.
 Em&Friends has a fun selection of cards, journals, and other fun stationery gifts.
 Founded by a cancer survivor with an artistic flair and a great sense of humor, you are guaranteed to find something that conveys just the right sentiment when you struggle to find the words.

 Helpful Magazines and Books